Piá (footballer, born 1982): Portogruaro

 On 31 August 2010, he left Napoli permanently to join newly promoted Serie B side Portogruaro.

 Lega Pro clubs

 In September 2011 he left for Italian third division club Pergocrema.
 After scoring 10 goals with Pergocrema, he signed with Lecce the following the season.

 Name spelling

 The nickname Piá is pronounced as it is spelled (in his native Portuguese).
 The accent would signify that the stress is on the second syllable.
 In Italian, the language of his current team, the phonetic equivalent is written Pià, which is used for Italian television graphics.

 Personal life

 He is the older brother of Brazilian footballer Joelson, who also spent most of his career in Italy.

+His son Samuele Inacio, born in 2008, followed in his footsteps and is currently a youth player for Borussia Dortmund and the Italian youth representatives.